zhscn/nongnu/README.md

 ## Contrib

-Integrations are provided for common libraries, enable them from `use-package` with
+Integrations are provided for common libraries (installed separately), enable them from `use-package` with

 ```lisp
   :config